1) Dead Letter Office specialized collection

 registered,

 transatlantic & territorial uses Link to scans: BarlowWegner 2) Roger Castle specialized collection of New York City domestic and foreign uses 1771 - 1881 including Colonial, pioneer steamships, Herout & Handel, maiden & final voyages, retaliatory rates, scarce origins & destinations (ie Argentina, India & Turkey), depreciated, phantom rate, registered, NYFMs, etc. Link to scans: CastleNYC 3) Malcolm Montgomery collection of transatlantic mail via Southampton including scarce rates & origins ie Turkey, Argentina, Brazil & Uruguay, maiden & final voyages, discriminatory & retaliatory rates, depreciated currency, UK late fees (supplementary mail), and Canadian mail.
-Link to scans: http://tinyurl.com/MontgomerySouthampton 4) Denis Vandervelde disinfected & quarantine mail to, from & within the USA 1824 - 1913 Link to scans: Disinfected-Mail 5) Prexies and Airmail Transport series 1940 - 1945 mainly WWII uses including scarce origins & destinations all from UK colllections Link to scans: PrexiesTransports 6) USA mail to Germany 1851 - 1909 including stampless, illustrated advertising, auxiliary & forwarding, registered, back-of-the-book and Possessions Link to scans: GermanMails 7) John Swade Exposition Collection 1893 - 1909 with a focus on the 1893 World's Columbian Exposition.
-Link to scans: Swade-Expos 8) Marc Fuller's 17 volume USA and transatlantic mail 1764 - 1875 postal history collection.
+Link to scans: http://tinyurl.com/MontgomerySouthampton 4) Prexies and Airmail Transport series 1940 - 1945 mainly WWII uses including scarce origins & destinations all from UK colllections Link to scans: PrexiesTransports 5) USA mail to Germany 1851 - 1909 including stampless, illustrated advertising, auxiliary & forwarding, registered, back-of-the-book and Possessions Link to scans: GermanMails 6) Marc Fuller's 17 volume USA and transatlantic mail 1764 - 1875 postal history collection.
 Most of these have been off the market for 40+ years as he mainly bought in the 1970s & 1980s from Jack Molesworth, Richard Frajola, Robson Lowe, Angus Parker, Derek Bolton, Ritchie Bodily & Eric Etkin.
 His main collecting interest was transatlantic mail to/from USA & Europe, in particular French mails, including maiden & final voyages, retaliatory, restored and early treaty rates and scarce destinations.
-Links to scans: FullerForeign1 Foreign2Fuller |
+Link to scans: FullerForeign1 |

 Home |